 Think about your forefathers, says Paul.
 They faced the temptations to commit idolatry and immorality, just like you.
 What's that tell us about temptation?
 Simply this.
-Because temptation is common to man it has a history, and if we're serious about resisting temptation we would do well to learn that history.
+If temptation is common to man, that means it has a history, and if we're serious about resisting temptation we would do well to learn that history.

-Let me give you three practice assignments that can help you overcome temptation.
+Let me give you three practice assignments that can help you honor God in difficulties.